Project Setup

 ### Raddle Information

-<div data-with-frame="true"><figure><img src="https://2959107664-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FVqXhf7V7Tz3hzEGNlTxL%2Fuploads%2F2nc0zTYMKdBVSVOOmBGv%2Fimage.png?alt=media&#x26;token=11b553ce-b7af-48f9-8a5b-96c1f2b87179" alt=""><figcaption><p>Raddle Information</p></figcaption></figure></div>
+<div data-with-frame="true"><figure><img src="/files/8uDw6rPb2eRxlMiq6x2D" alt="" width="346"><figcaption><p>Raddle Information</p></figcaption></figure></div>

 The Raddle Information may be selected on the Project Setup screen, or under the Reed Calculator on the Project menu.
-See [raddle-calculator](https://docs.tempoweave.com/help-by-menu-tabs/project-menu/raddle-calculator "mention")link for details.
+See [Raddle Calculator](/help-by-menu-tabs/project-menu/raddle-calculator.md)link for details.

 ### Unit of Measure